akshatkaush/exercise-count/README.md

 ### Run
-To run the application run start-count.py and give filename with type of exercise to be counted.(1 for pushUps, 2 for sitUps, 3 for chinUps).
+To run the application run start-count.py and give filename with type of exercise to be counted.
+1-PushUps
+2-SitUps
+3-chinUps
+4-dumbell curl
+5-side dumbell lateral

 For eg.  ```python main.py --filename test.mp4 --exercise_type 1 ```